 Midwest in Transition Reporting Project

 Using surveys and in-depth reporting, in cooperation with the Galesburg Register-Mail, the Midwest in Transition team of students and faculty has published an award-winning investigative series of stories about the ways in which displaced workers have remade their lives in often surprising ways.
 This series was awarded a first prize in the 2012 Illinois Associated Press Editors Association awards, in competition with professional journalists from across the state.
 It is also a finalist in the 2012 Illinois Press Association annual competition.
-In addition, three book-length investigative projects are currently in preparation.
+In addition, two book-length investigative projects are currently in preparation.

 Borzello Fellows Program